 The soft tissue of the earlobes is very important in the overall aesthetics of the face and neck, particularly in the profile.
 Unfortunately, this delicate tissue is easily stretched, torn, or macerated.
 In fact, something as simple as a heavy pair of earrings can significantly widen an ear piercing or even tear through the earlobe entirely!
-In other cases, a traumatic tear occurs, such as when an earring hoop or clasp is accidently caught on a brush or a piece of clothing, or when a child unknowingly pulls on an earring.
+In other cases, a traumatic tear occurs, such as when an earring hoop or clasp is accidentally caught on a brush or a piece of clothing, or when a child unknowingly pulls on an earring.
 Rarely, a pet may bite the ears, ripping the earlobe or other parts of the external ear.
 Luckily, each of these issues can be treated with a simple surgical procedure called earlobe repair.

-Dr. Ransom closes an overly stretched piercing or repairs a completely torn earlobe using fine surgical instruments and hair-thin sutures.
+Dr. Ransom specializes in the repair of severe earlobe tears and fully split earlobes.
+He will repair a completely torn earlobe using fine surgical instruments and hair-thin sutures to minimize scarring.
 At the same time, some patients opt for a reshaping of the soft tissue (earlobe reduction).
 Earlobe repair is a minimally-invasive procedure and can be performed with local anesthesia or minimal sedation in an office-based facility or ambulatory surgery center.

 After the procedure, a protective dressing may be required overnight.
 When the dressing is removed, the treated earlobes may appear slightly puffy or swollen.
 Minimal bruising and redness can also occur, but significantly swelling or pain should not.
 With appropriate activity restrictions, patients are typically able to return to school or work the next day, though earrings should not be worn for a week.
-In some case, it is necessary to re-pierce the ears; Dr. Ransom will do this for free in the office after the earlobes have healed appropriately.
+In some cases, it is necessary to re-pierce the ears; Dr. Ransom will do this for free in the office after the earlobes have healed appropriately.

 Anyone with a damaged, stretched, or torn earlobe is a candidate for earlobe repair.
 The only absolute contraindication to the procedure is an ongoing or recent infection of the area, including an infected piercing.
 This would have to be completely resolved before the procedure in order to ensure appropriate healing.
-For gauged earlobes, the details of the procedure are somewhat different, and depend largely on the size and shape of the gauges in place.
+For gauged earlobes, the details of the procedure are somewhat different and depend largely on the size and shape of the gauges in place.
 For larger gauges, a complex rearrangement of the delicate earlobe skin is needed.
-Patients with a history of keloids or hypertrophic scars require special consideration.
+Patients with a history of hypertrophic scars require special consideration.
 Dr. Ransom would be happy to discuss this in detail during your consultation.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.